Duško Knežević: 2019 prosecution and political initiative

 A video clip from 2016 surfaced in January which showed Dusko Knezevic appearing to hand the then mayor of Podgorica, Slavoljub Stijepovic, an envelope containing what Knezevic later said was $100,000, to fund a DPS election campaign.
 Knezevic, who is now in London, has told the media he had been providing secret cash to the DPS for the past 25 years.
 Some saw this as the first concrete confirmation of something that has long been an open secret in Montenegro.
 The DPS and Djukanovic have denied wrongdoing, insisting that all donations to the party are recorded in the party's financial records.
 The authorities have since gone after Knezevic, until recently close to the ruling elite, who now faces charges of money laundering.
 Another video that Knezevic released late in January and February showed a senior central bank official asking for a bribe not to send inspectors into one of Knezevic's banks.
 Knezevic has also released documents that he claims prove that he helped finance Djukanovic's lavish travels abroad in five-star hotels and covering his personal expenses.

 In the February 2019 Montenegro has been rocked by a wave of street protests calling on the President and the DPS-led government to resign and accusing them of corruption.
 Knezevic's accusations against Djukanovic have been a driving force behind the street protests; he claims to have been a major illicit donor to the ruling DPS over the last 25 years.
 Opposition parties and civic groups behind the protests are divided, however, over Knezevic's role in the protest movement, with many wanting to keep a distance from him.

-In order to fight for rule of low and against corruption, in the Spring 2019 Duško Knežević initiated DO SLOBODE movement and announced establishment of the political party.
+In order to fight for rule of law and against corruption, in the Spring 2019 Duško Knežević initiated DO SLOBODE movement and announced establishment of the political party.